Prinkesh39/Arvato-Project/README.md

 Each row of the demographics files represents a single person, but also includes information outside of individuals, including information about their household, building, and neighborhood.
 Use the information from the first two files to figure out how customers ("CUSTOMERS") are similar to or differ from the general population at large ("AZDIAS"), then use your analysis to make predictions on the other two files ("MAILOUT"), predicting which recipients are most likely to become a customer for the mail-order company.

 The "CUSTOMERS" file contains three extra columns ('CUSTOMER_GROUP', 'ONLINE_PURCHASE', and 'PRODUCT_GROUP'), which provide broad information about the customers depicted in the file.
 The original "MAILOUT" file included one additional column, "RESPONSE", which indicated whether or not each recipient became a customer of the company.
-For the "TRAIN" subset, this column has been retained, but in the "TEST" subset it has been removed; it is against that withheld column that your final predictions will be assessed in the Kaggle competition.
+For the "TRAIN" subset, this column has been retained, but in the "TEST" subset it has been removed; it is against that withheld column that our final predictions will be assessed in the Kaggle competition.

-Otherwise, all of the remaining columns are the same between the three data files.
-For more information about the columns depicted in the files, you can refer to two Excel spreadsheets provided in the workspace.
-[One of them](./DIAS Information Levels - Attributes 2017.xlsx) is a top-level list of attributes and descriptions, organized by informational category.
-[The other](./DIAS Attributes - Values 2017.xlsx) is a detailed mapping of data values for each feature in alphabetical order.
+For more information about the columns depicted in the files, two Excel spreadsheets provided.

+1. DIAS Information Levels - Attributes 2017.xlsx is a top-level list of attributes and descriptions, organized by informational category.
+2. DIAS Attributes - Values 2017.xlsx is a detailed mapping of data values for each feature in alphabetical order.
-In the below cell, we've provided some initial code to load in the first two datasets.
-Note for all of the .csv data files in this project that they're semicolon (;) delimited, so an additional argument in the read_csv() call has been included to read in the data properly.
-Also, considering the size of the datasets, it may take some time for them to load completely.

-You'll notice when the data is loaded in that a warning message will immediately pop up.
-Before you really start digging into the modeling and analysis, you're going to need to perform some cleaning.
-Take some time to browse the structure of the data and look over the informational spreadsheets to understand the data values.
-Make some decisions on which features to keep, which features to drop, and if any revisions need to be made on data formats

-Part 1: Customer Segmentation Report

-The main bulk of your analysis will come in this part of the project.
-Here, you should use unsupervised learning techniques to describe the relationship between the demographics of the company's existing customers and the general population of Germany.
-By the end of this part, you should be able to describe parts of the general population that are more likely to be part of the mail-order company's main customer base, and which parts of the general population are less so.

-Part 2: Supervised Learning Model

-Now that you've found which parts of the population are more likely to be customers of the mail-order company, it's time to build a prediction model.
-Each of the rows in the "MAILOUT" data files represents an individual that was targeted for a mailout campaign.
-Ideally, we should be able to use the demographic information from each individual to decide whether or not it will be worth it to include that person in the campaign.

-The "MAILOUT" data has been split into two approximately equal parts, each with almost 43 000 data rows.
-In this part, you can verify your model with the "TRAIN" partition, which includes a column, "RESPONSE", that states whether or not a person became a customer of the company following the campaign.
-In the next part, you'll need to create predictions on the "TEST" partition, where the "RESPONSE" column has been withheld.

-Part 3: Kaggle Competition

-Now that you've created a model to predict which individuals are most likely to respond to a mailout campaign, it's time to test that model in competition through Kaggle.
-If you click on the link here, you'll be taken to the competition page where, if you have a Kaggle account, you can enter.

-Your entry to the competition should be a CSV file with two columns.
-The first column should be a copy of "LNR", which acts as an ID number for each individual in the "TEST" partition.
-The second column, "RESPONSE", should be some measure of how likely each individual became a customer – this might not be a straightforward probability.
-As you should have found in Part 2, there is a large output class imbalance, where most individuals did not respond to the mailout.
-Thus, predicting individual classes and using accuracy does not seem to be an appropriate performance evaluation method.
-Instead, the competition will be using AUC to evaluate performance.
-The exact values of the "RESPONSE" column do not matter as much: only that the higher values try to capture as many of the actual customers as possible, early in the ROC curve sweep.

 Summary: